Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

 \subsubsection{Operator IV}

-As is shown above, the setup of a matrix like Eqn.(\ref{eqn:markov_matrix}) requires one to set values for $K^2$ elements.
-Usually, there is little information available for doing so.
-It is preferable to specify the MTM using a forgetting mechanism, which only requires to specify one value for a hyper-parameter termed forgetting factor.
-The basic idea of forgetting goes back to \cite{fagin1964recursive,jazwinski2007stochastic}.
+As shown above, setting up a matrix such as Eqn.(\ref{eqn:markov_matrix}) necessitates assigning values for $K^2$ elements.
+Typically, there is insufficient information to accomplish this task.
+It is preferable to specify the MTM using a forgetting process, which only requires identifying one value for a hyperparameter called the forgetting factor.
+The concept of forgetting dates back to works by \cite{fagin1964recursive,jazwinski2007stochastic}.